icarotelesdasilva/Zento/README.md

 === License ===

-This project is protected by GNU General Public License v3.0, see [LICENSE](/LICENSE) for more details.
+This project is protected by GNU General Public License v3.0, see The file LICENSE for more details.

 ```